Why is this medication prescribed?

 - change in amount or color of urine; ankle swelling; blood in urine; or loss of appetite

 - pale skin or shortness of breath

-- rash; skin blisters, peeling, or sores; itching; painful sores or ulcers in mouth, nose, throat, or genital area; or swollen lymph nodes
+- rash; skin blisters, peeling, or sores; itching; painful sores or ulcers in mouth, nose, throat, or genital area; fever or flu-like symptoms; or swollen lymph nodes

 - rash, stomach area pain, or diarrhea